Wrongly deported man ‘alive, secure’ in El Salvador: Trump administration

 US Supreme Court orders return of migrant wrongly deported to El Salvador

-Abrego Garcia, 29, was living in the eastern state of Maryland for 14 years, until he was mistakenly sent to El Salvador along with more than 200 other people, as part of President Donald Trump’s widespread crackdown on undocumented migrants.
+Abrego Garcia, 29, had lived in the eastern state of Maryland for 14 years, until he was sent to El Salvador along with more than 200 other people last month, as part of President Donald Trump’s widespread crackdown on undocumented migrants.

-Since then, the US Supreme Court has issued an order demanding that the Trump administration return Abrego Garcia to the US.
+On April 10, the Supreme Court issued an order demanding the Trump administration return Abrego Garcia to the US.

-The latest State Department filing comes a day after a government lawyer struggled in a hearing to provide US District Judge Paula Xinis with any information about Abrego Garcia’s whereabouts.
+The latest State Department filing comes a day after a government lawyer struggled in a hearing to provide District Judge Paula Xinis with any information about Abrego Garcia’s whereabouts.

-Judge Xinis issued an order on Friday requiring the administration to disclose Abrego Garcia’s “current physical location and custodial status” and “what steps, if any, Defendants have taken [and] will take, and when, to facilitate” his return.
+The judge issued an order on Friday requiring the administration to disclose Abrego Garcia’s “current physical location and custodial status” and “what steps, if any, Defendants have taken [and] will take, and when, to facilitate” his return.

-Michael G Kozak, who identified himself in the filing as a “Senior Bureau Official” in the State Department’s Bureau of Western Hemisphere Affairs, said in the latest filing that Abrego Garcia “is alive and secure” in the El Salvador facility.
+Michael G Kozak, who identified himself in the filing as a “Senior Bureau Official” in the State Department’s Bureau of Western Hemisphere Affairs, said in the latest filing that Abrego Garcia “is alive and secure” in the facility in El Salvador.

 “He is detained pursuant to the sovereign, domestic authority of El Salvador.”

-“Where is he and under whose authority?” the judge said during the hearing.
+But the government’s lack of information left Xinis exasperated.
+“Where is he and under whose authority?” the judge asked during Friday’s hearing.

 “I’m not asking for state secrets.
 All I know is that he’s not here.
 The government was prohibited from sending him to El Salvador, and now I’m asking a very simple question: Where is he?”